tock/tock/doc/wg/core/notes/core-notes-2022-02-18.md

    think it should be in at least a separate crate or separate repository that takes much more freedom than `libtock-rs` should about implementing heavyweight abstractions.
- * Johnathan: I don't think it should be a separate crate, as there are some blurred things between there, like does dynamic memory allocation belong in `libtock-rs` or does it belong in that crate?
+ * Johnathan: I don't think it should be a separate repository, as there are some blurred things between there, like does dynamic memory allocation belong in `libtock-rs` or does it belong in that crate?
 That has much more tie-in with the runtime than it is optional in `libtock-rs`.
 I'm not sure if a separate